aimxhaisse/geo-backtracer/doc/perf.md

 ## Single Node

-This section describes results obtained with a single node cluster, composed of N shards with redundancy R=2, goal is to assess the right kind of nodes needed for a realistic cluster setup
+This section describes results obtained with a two-nodes cluster, composed of N shards with redundancy R=2, goal is to assess the right kind of nodes needed for a realistic cluster setup